Adamant-im/adamant-im/README.md

 All the messages are encrypted with the Diffie-Hellman Curve25519, Salsa20, Poly1305 algorithms and signed by SHA-256 + Ed25519 EdDSA.
 Private keys are never transferred to the network.
 The sequence of messages and their authenticity is guaranteed by the blockchain.

+ADAMANT includes crypto wallets for ADAMANT (ADM), Bitcoin (BTC), Ethereum (ETH), Lisk (LSK), Dogecoin (DOGE) and Dash (DASH).
+Private keys for the wallets are derived from an ADAMANT passphrase.
+You can export the keys and use them in other wallets.

 This application deployed at [msg.adamant.im](https://msg.adamant.im).
 Feel free to run your own messenger using this code and Build Setup.

 ## Project setup